pronounce ✦ GIF

 Links to Related Articles and Sources

-It is a gigantic waste of your time to try and debate me on this, because I’ve worked out all the angles.
+Simply stated, the proper pronunciation of the acronym GIF is with a ‘soft g’ sound.
+As in, ”it is a gigantic waste of your time to try and debate me on this, because I’ve worked out all the angles.”

 The most common arguments for the ‘hard g’ pronunciation are listed below.
 But first, some practice in remembering just how the English language works when it comes to the letter g.

-Two types of ✦ G Words
+Two types of ‘g words’

-Soft G Words
+Soft G

 - gene